 If using public means from Nairobi, take matatu number 111 from the Railway Station terminus.
 You can then walk or hire a boda boda (motorbike) to Ngong Police Station, the starting point for this hike.
 The fare to Ngong Town is about Ksh 70 one way.
 You’ll then return to Nairobi using matatus from Kiserian.

 If driving, take Ngong Road and go past Dagoretti Corner, Karen and Ngong Town till Ngong Police Station.
 You may then park at the station, or arrange for someone to drive your car to Kona Baridi.

 Caution: Security on Ngong Hills is a major concern, with some incidents of criminals attacking small groups of visitors reported over the last few years.
-It would therefore be prudent to get armed escort from the KFS rangers.
+You are therefore advised to get armed escort from the KFS.

 If you’d like to have a guided tour of the Ngong Hills, you can get in touch any of the following Guides:

 Paul Kalaile (tel:0202014970, cell:0714155872, email: firstname.lastname@example.org )

 Moshila Peter (tel:0725703511, email:email@example.com)